Mickey's Not-So-Scary Halloween Party: Stage shows, meet and greets, and parties

 Originally, a stage show and meet-and-greet with animated Disney Villains led by Dr. Facilier titled The Disney Villains Mix and Mingle, was held at the Cinderella Castle Forecourt Stage.
 After the show, the villains dispersed to different areas of the park for meet and greet opportunities.
 The show ended in 2014.
-The following year, a new stage show titled Hocus Pocus Villain Spelltacular debuted in the same venue with the Sanderson Sisters from Hocus Pocus, as well as appearances from other Disney Villains including Dr. Facilier, Oogie Boogie, and Maleficent.
-However, in 2022, Disney announced the modified version of Hocus Pocus Villain Spelltacular, Burning Rain of Death, as part of Walt Disney World's 50th anniversary celebration, due to the rainy weather season and the fact that water is a witch’s weakness.
+The following year, a new stage show titled Hocus Pocus Villain Spelltacular debuted in the same venue with Winifred Sanderson, Sarah Sanderson and Mary Sanderson from Hocus Pocus, as well as appearances from other Disney Villains.
+Keith David, Ken Page, Susanne Blakeslee, and Jason Marsden reprise their roles as the voices of Dr. Facilier from The Princess and the Frog, Oogie Boogie from Tim Burton's The Nightmare Before Christmas, Maleficent from Sleeping Beauty, and Thackery Binx from Hocus Pocus, respectively.

 Mickey's Boo To You Halloween Parade

 As is the norm at Disney theme parks, a parade and a fireworks show are the centerpieces of the event.
-The holiday-themed parade, entitled "Mickey's Boo To You Halloween Parade," features a pre-parade ride by the Headless Horseman from The Legend of Sleepy Hollow.
-The parade features various Disney characters (Mickey and Minnie, Donald and Daisy, Winnie the Pooh, Tigger and their friends) in Halloween costumes and a live-action version of the three hitchhiking ghosts from the Haunted Mansion attraction.
+The holiday-themed parade, entitled "Mickey's Boo To You Halloween Parade", features a pre-parade ride by the Headless Horseman from The Legend of Sleepy Hollow.
+The parade features various Disney characters (Mickey and Minnie, Donald and Daisy, Winnie the Pooh, Tigger and their friends) in Halloween costumes, Big Al, Shaker, and Wendell from The Country Bear Jamboree attraction, and a live-action version of the three hitchhiking ghosts from the Haunted Mansion attraction.
 The villains are also in the parade with a unit of their own.
 Besides the Haunted Mansion dancers, Hitchhiking Ghosts, the hoedown dancers, and the barn unit, the parade and soundtrack were changed in 2005.

 In 2019, additional updates to the parade were made, including the addition of two new Tomorrowland-themed floats (one featuring Buzz Lightyear and alien explorers and the other with the Incredibles and Edna Mode) and a new spectral bride from the Haunted Mansion.

 During the second parade, Cruella's Halloween Hideaway is available for an additional charge.
 This "party within a party" comes with reserved parade viewing plus themed savory and sweet food items and both alcoholic and non-alcoholic beverages.